 Outfitting Your Kayak

-Fact of the matter is you really don’t need much to get your kayak outfitted for fishing.
-When somebody asks me what it takes to turn a kayak into a fishing kayak, I jokingly say “grab a rod next time you go paddling and go fish”.
-While that holds a lot of truth, the reality is there is a massive selection of products to help make your experience a better one.
-While many anglers customize their boats with hundreds of dollars worth of gear, you can start with a few basic items.
+The truth is you really don’t need much to get your kayak outfitted for fishing.
+When somebody asks me what it takes to turn a kayak into a fishing kayak, I jokingly say “Grab a rod next time you go paddling and fish.”
+While that holds a lot of truth, the reality is that there’s a massive selection of products to help make your experience better.
+While many anglers customize their boats with hundreds of dollars worth of gear, you can start with a few basic items:

 You need something to keep your rods in place.
-Your boat can flip or your rod can get hung up on a tree.
-Last thing you want to do is lose your rod and reel combo.
+The last thing you want to do is lose your rod and reel combo, whether your boat flips or your rod gets hung up on a tree.
 Rod holders are typically made of plastic material and can be mounted with bolts or rivets.
-Three of the most typical applications include:
+Here are three of the most typical applications:

-Flush Mounted Rod Holder - A tube that is inserted into your kayak or sometimes molded into the boat.
+A tube that is inserted into your kayak or sometimes molded into the boat.
 The end of the rod is simply inserted into the tube and can then be secured with a rod leash.
-Flush Mount Rod Holders are usually installed behind the seat on the top deck area.
+Flush mount rod holders are usually installed behind the seat on the top deck area.

-Secure Mounted Rod Holder - Provides a more secure hold than a Flush Rod Holder by “grasping” your rod and reel.
-You’ll typically find these installed on the center of the deck between your lower legs and sometimes behind the seat.
+These provide a more secure hold than a flush rod holder by “grasping” your rod and reel.
+You’ll typically find them installed on the center of the deck between your lower legs and sometimes behind the seat.
 The adjustability of these make them a popular choice when you want to keep your rod tips pointed lower than the flush mount option allows.

-Kayak Crate/Tackle Boxes - Another popular option combines both tube like rod holders with a crate or boxed in area with a lid to store and protect your gear all in one easy to manage package.
+Another popular option combines both tube-like rod holders with a lidded crate or boxed in area to store and protect your gear all in one package.

-Like fishing from a motorboat, you’ll want to stay put when you find that “honey hole”.
-Securing your kayak in a specific location is key when fishing and there is no better way to do it than with a small anchor and line.
+Like fishing from a motorboat, you’ll want to stay put when you find that “honey hole.”
+Securing your kayak in a specific location is key when out on the water fishing, and there is no better way to do it than with a small anchor and line.
 Since you are limited on space and capacity, don’t get anything over 3 lbs.
-The two that we recommend are:
+Here are two we recommend:

-Claw Anchor - If you want an anchor that can hold you in place even in the softest bottoms this is the anchor you need.
+If you want an anchor that can hold you in place even in the softest bottoms, this is the anchor you need.
 It may not be as portable as a folding anchor but you can rest assured you won’t be going anywhere.

-That’s about all you’ll need to get started assuming you already purchased a paddle and PFD.
-However, you will find hundreds if not thousands of great products made specifically for kayak fishing such as anchor trolleys, drift chutes, kayak rudders, stake out poles and much more.
-Here is an older article I published featuring other gear you may want to consider.
+That’s about all you’ll need to get started, assuming you’ve already purchased a paddle and PFD.
+However, there are hundreds (if not thousands) made specifically for kayak fishing, such as anchor trolleys, drift chutes, kayak rudders, stake out poles and much more.
+Here is an old article I wrote featuring more gear you may want to consider.